MoritzGoeckel/TimeseriesPrediction/README.md

-#Arbitrage Trader
+#Time Series Prediction
-This is a NodeJS script to oversee the bitcoin markets for possible arbitrage opportunities.
+This is a collection of NodeJS scripts to analyse and predict data.
+The main purpose is the analysis of financial data.
 It is connected to a redis database.

 ##Dependencies
 install these via npm